TudorL-CU/HIST1900_Memex/docs/Topic 1/Memex Checkpoint 2/Atomic Notes 2.md

 	- does the geography of a country influence necessities?
 		- @Thoughts for more detail
 	- Money as a necessity
-		- #todo: expand this and make it its own atomic note
+		-: expand this and make it its own atomic note